Breekpot/docs/notarynodes/where_code_meets_law.rst

 Private blockchains
 -------------------

-Private blockchains do not provide the de-centrality public blockchains provide, which is actually the key innovation the Bitcoin protocol gave us.
+Private blockchains do not provide the de-centrality public blockchains provide, the core innovation the Bitcoin protocol gave us.
-But maybe, for many assets, private blockchains could be a good enough *means* to the above *ends*.
+Maybe, for many assets, private blockchains could be a good enough *means* to the above *ends*.

-|

 Current private blockchain implementations often have a specific, narrow, focus.
 They are tied to a specific group of companies that work together.
 It brings transparency, efficiency and middle men can be cut out.